beckettsimmons/spittalpond/docs/usage/config_interface.rst

 **model**

 The model section defines essential details of the model to be created.
-Key-value pairs in Model section are:
+Key-value pairs in the model section are:

 ============= ========== =============================
 Key           Necessary?
 Description of value.